 docker ps, since it lists all running containers.
 If you pass the argument

 docker ps -a, it also lists stopped containers.

-Now you have Portainer running on the board either:
+Now you have Portainer running on the board:

-The basics of how to run a container from Portainer are well covered in the Quickstart Guide - Starting and Managing Containers with Portainer, make sure to go through it.
+The basics of how to run a container from Portainer are well covered in the Quickstart Guide - Starting and Managing Containers with Portainer article.